This is PART 2 of a series. Please read journal entry PRUDENCE for part 1.

 Learn from my mistakes

 As I have mentioned before, I have this incredible gratitude for the close-knit community that I have been blessed with in my life.
 I have a few extremely close friends that I know God has put in my life to bless, sharpen, help, support, encourage, laugh and enjoy life with (at least in this season).
 I have also had friendships that ended up tearing me down and were very much the opposite of a blessing.
 Let’s call these toxic.
 I failed to set proper boundaries even when God revealed just how much He wasn’t blessing them.
-If I would have been obedient to take His word as truth and discontinue my efforts to invest in relationships that were just never going to change, it would have kept me from a lot of sin and let down.
+If I would have been obedient to take His word as Truth and discontinue my efforts to invest in relationships that were just never going to change, it would have kept me from a lot of sin and let down.
 This is why it is always best to be obedient the first time we hear Him, because we will end up paying the consequences.
 Also, we must remember that we are not victims here.
-We have the freedom of decision to set boundaries that keep us from sin and dysfunction.
+We have the freedom to make the decision to set boundaries that keep us from sin and dysfunction.
 We must choose these on our own, and if not, we are choosing to remain connected to those that will unquestionably corrupt our best intentions to please the Lord.

 Thank you for reading. ♥